 To satisfy a withdrawal request, Wealthfront will attempt to sell investment lots to both minimize your tax liability from the withdrawal and to also rebalance your portfolio toward your target allocation.
 To minimize your tax liability, we’ll try to sell lots with losses first (since they generate no tax liability) followed by lots with a smaller tax liability (typically those taxed at the lower long-term capital gains rate, but we do look at the overall tax bill).
-For accounts with our Advanced Indexing service, a withdrawal may result in short term gains being realized as our algorithm attempts to maintain the characteristics of our service.
+For accounts with our Smart Beta service, a withdrawal may result in short term gains being realized as our algorithm attempts to maintain the characteristics of our service.

 Subject to the tax-efficiency constraints above, we’ll also use withdrawals to sell lots from asset classes that are overweighted relative to your investment plan, thus moving your portfolio closer to your target allocation.